FunKey-Project/FunKey-Project.github.io/docs/developer_guide/software_reference/boot_process/boot_rom.md

 On the **FunKey S**, the 8KB offset is used for the SPL, detailed in the next section.

+The SD Card interface used (0 or 2) is stored into the BOOT0 header in the byte at offset 40, and bit 5 in this byte is set to `1` when the BOOT0 header is loaded from offset 128 KB, and to `0` when booted from offset 8KB by this [code][45].

 ## FEL

 The FEL is a low-level subroutine also contained in the BootROM on